tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-getchaosreport.md

 __Type__: string (int64) <br/>
 __Required__: No<br/>
 <br/>
-Start of the time range for which a Chaos report is to be generated.
+The count of ticks representing the start time of the time range for which a Chaos report is to be generated.
+Please consult [DateTime.Ticks Property](https://msdn.microsoft.com/en-us/library/system.datetime.ticks%28v=vs.110%29) for details about tick.

 ____
 ### EndTimeUtc
 __Type__: string (int64) <br/>
 __Required__: No<br/>
 <br/>
-End of the time range for which a Chaos report is to be generated.
+The count of ticks representing the end time of the time range for which a Chaos report is to be generated.
+Please consult [DateTime.Ticks Property](https://msdn.microsoft.com/en-us/library/system.datetime.ticks%28v=vs.110%29) for details about tick.

 ____
 ### timeout